 Prior to these works, Dowling employed a journalistic frame in an ethnographic study of Melville’s contemporary disciples at their marquis annual event recognizing the author’s magnum opus.
 With participants such as Congressman Barney Frank, the event attracted international media attention.
 NPR and The Chronicle of Higher Education interviewed Dowling upon the publication of Chasing the White Whale: The Moby-Dick Marathon; or, What Melville Means Today (Iowa, 2010).

-Dowling teaches Media History and Culture (JMC 1200) and a variety of courses ranging from feature writing to the internet and journalism and entertainment media industries, all of which deal with digital longform, literary and narrative journalism, online business models, and mobile audiences.
+Dowling teaches Introduction to Media and Culture (JMC 1200) and a variety of courses ranging from feature writing to the internet and journalism and entertainment media industries, all of which deal with digital longform, literary and narrative journalism, online business models, and mobile audiences.
 His comments on digital media appeared on this televised interview (at the 10:30 mark).
 Two studies on podcasting won two consecutive Best Article awards in Journal of Radio and Audio Media in 2019 and 2020.
 He and his co-authors discuss the 2020 article at this invited roundtable discussion with MeCCSA (Media, Communication, and Cultural Studies Association).

 - JMC:3410 - Magazine Reporting and Writing

 - JMC:6333 - Seminar in Media Communication: Critical Media Studies

 - The Gamification of Digital Journalism: Innovation in Journalistic Storytelling, Routledge, 2021.

 - Immersive Longform Storytelling: Media, Technology, Audience, Routledge, 2019.